 - SOSTIENI L’EGA

-Despite this situation the IGA will do everything it can to advocate on behalf of those seeking treatment.
-Please download this form and return it to firstname.lastname@example.org.
-By completing this form it gives the IGA permission to share the patient’s details with all of the pharmaceutical companies in the hope that they may be able to help.
+Please download our data collection form and return it to Jo McPherson firstname.lastname@example.org.
+By completing this form, it gives the IGA permission to share the patient's details with each of the pharmaceutical companies that we work with in the hope that they may be able to help.

 For more information on the IGA's humanitarian aid efforts please contact Tanya Collin-Histed email@example.com